bbc/digital-paper-edit-client/README.md

 make build-electron
 ```

-`packages/client/dist` will contain your packaged version of the app for desktop
+`packages/client/dist` will contain your packaged version of the app for desktop -->

-### Adobe CEP Panel

-_Adobe CEP panel instructions coming soon_

 ## Tests